 Add the cooked noodles and bean sprouts and mix thoroughly.
 Cook for 5 minutes, stirring occasionally.

-If you like noodles a little saltier, add more soy sauce.
+If you like your veggie Chow Mein a little saltier, add more soy sauce.
+Add in small amounts to make sure you do not overdo it.

 I recommend frying it a little longer until the noodles dry up a bit.
 Cook them for 2 extra minutes, then flip the noodles and cook for 2 more minutes.